Vancouver: Homelessness

 Homelessness is a significant and persistent issue in Vancouver.
 A 2019 count found that at least 2,223 people in the city were experiencing homelessness, the highest number recorded since counts began in 2005.
 Of those surveyed, 28 percent reported having no physical shelter.
 Indigenous people accounted for 39 percent of all respondents.
-Three-fifths of respondents reported at least two health concerns, and 67 percent reported an addiction to at least one substance.
+Three-fifths of respondents said at least two health concerns, and 67 percent said an addiction to at least one substance.

 Economy

 With its location on the Pacific Rim and at the western terminus of Canada's transcontinental highway and rail routes, Vancouver is one of the nation's largest industrial centres.
 Port Metro Vancouver, Canada's largest and most diversified port, does more than $172 billion in trade with over 160 different trading economies annually.
 Port activities generate $9.7 billion in gross domestic product and $20.3 billion in economic output.
 Vancouver is also the headquarters of forest product and mining companies.
 In recent years, Vancouver has become a centre for software development, biotechnology, aerospace, video game development, animation studios and television production and film industry.
-Vancouver hosts approximately 65 movies and 55 TV series annually and is the 3rd largest film & TV production centre in North America, supporting 20,000 jobs.
+Vancouver hosts approximately 65 movies and 55 TV series annually and is the third largest film and TV production centre in North America, supporting 20,000 jobs.
 The city's strong focus on lifestyle and health culture also makes it a hub for many lifestyle brands with Lululemon, Arc'teryx, Kit and Ace, Mountain Equipment Co-op, Herschel Supply Co., Aritzia, Reigning Champ, and Nature's Path Foods all founded and headquartered in Vancouver.
 Vancouver was also the birthplace of 1-800-GOT-JUNK? and Western Canada's largest online-only publication, Daily Hive.